-Precision & Compassion: Important Components of Veterinary Surgery
+Precision and Compassion: Important Components of Dog and Cat Surgery in Granger

 While some procedures are considered “routine,” it is important to remember that spays and neuters are still procedures requiring anesthesia and have the potential for complications.

 For these, as with all procedures, we strongly advise (though we do not require) pre-anesthetic blood work.
 There are varying blood tests available and our staff may make recommendations for more extensive blood work based on the specific surgery to be done, as well as the age and health status of your pet.
 These blood tests help us tailor a treatment plan to your pet’s needs, and may determine underlying conditions that have thus far gone undiagnosed but may be relevant to your pet’s health.

 For example, while the majority of puppies undergoing pre-anesthetic testing have normal results, periodically we find a dog with liver abnormalities that could indicate a congenital liver disease (called a portosystemic shunt, where blood bypasses the liver).
 Many of these dogs show no or very subtle signs.
 The disease might not be diagnosed without having done blood work, but could develop severe side effects from certain anesthetics.

 - Enucleation (removal of the eye)